motif-project/motif-node/README.md

 ## 7. DataBase Setup
-We use Postgres DB. once the DB is installed you can run the .db/schema.sql file. to create the tables.
+We use Postgres DB.
+Once the DB is installed you can run the .db/schema.sql file to create the tables.